 PROTECTIVE PRACTICES DURING MAINTENANCE OF CONTAMINATED EQUIPMENT: Follow practices indicated in Section 6 (Accidental Release Measures).
-Make certain that application equipment is locked and tagged-out safely if necessary.
-Collect all rinsates and dispose of according to applicable U.S. Federal, State, or local procedures and those of Canada and its Provinces and those of EU Member States.
+Make certain that application equipment is locked and tagged-out safely, if necessary.
+Collect all rinsates and dispose of according to applicable U.S. Federal, State, or local procedures and appropriate Canadian standards, or those of EU Member States.